Features

 - All Available Guards: Have a look through all the guards available to you so you can cherry-pick the ones you need.

-- Create Your First Candy Machine (coming soon): This How-To guide helps you upload your assets and create a new Candy Machine from scratch using a CLI tool called “Sugar”.
-It also uses our JS SDK to spin up a minting website for your Candy Machine.
+- Create Your First Candy Machine: This How-To guide helps you upload your assets and create a new Candy Machine from scratch using a CLI tool called “Sugar”.